 During this time, you must discuss how the employee would like the issue resolved and what you can do as their employer to help.
 Similar to the initial meeting, you must record this and share with all attendees within the agreed timeframe.

-After the hearing, you may need to to carry out further investigation, or you may be able to come to a conclusion.
+After the hearing, you may need to to carry out further investigation as part of the grievance process, or you may be able to come to a conclusion.
 Any decisions you come to following the hearing must be shared with your employee, in writing, as soon as possible.
 You should also make it clear that they have a right to appeal your decision.

 The Appeal